Sujalcha7/Expense-Tracker/README.md

 # Expense Tracker

-A simple and intuitive web application to keep track of your personal expenses and manage your budget efficiently.
+A simple and intuitive Flutter application to keep track of your personal expenses and manage your budget efficiently.

 ## Features